KS Real Estate Commission

 Your license can remain inactive indefinitely as long as you continue to renew.
 If you do not renew your inactive license, it will expire.
 If you renew without CE while inactive or remain inactive for 2 or more years, certain CE requirements must be met prior to reactivation.
 After your license is inactive for 5 years, you must retake the license exam and complete additional CE.
 Contact KREC to find out what your specific requirements are.

-Login to MyLicense E-gov and select Reactivation on the menu.
+Login to the Public Portal, click "UPDATE RECORD" next to your license record then select Reactivate License and click "CONTINUE".
 Follow the instructions to change your status.
-The request will be held until the company approves it; the system will complete the change within 2-3 minutes of approval unless your license is restricted or you are subject to additional CE requirements.
+The request will be held until the company approves it; the system will complete the change within 2-3 minutes of approval unless your license is restricted or conditioned.
+NOTE: If you need CE hours to reactivate, you will not be permitted to submit the reactivation until the required hours have been completed.

-Login to MyLicense E-gov and select Affiliation Change on the menu.
+Login to the Public Portal, click "UPDATE RECORD" next to your license record then select Move License and click "CONTINUE".
 Follow the instructions to move your license to a new company.
 Once submitted, the request will be held until the new company approves it.
-The system will complete the change within 2-3 minutes of approval unless your license is restricted.
+The system will complete the change within 5 minutes of approval unless your license is restricted.
 The Broker Acknowledgement Letter is required for restricted licensees to change companies.
 Remember to update your email address.

-Login to MyLicense E-gov and select Affiliation Change on the menu.
+Login to the Public Portal, click "UPDATE RECORD" next to your license record then select Remove Affiliation and click "CONTINUE".
 Follow the instructions to remove a company affiliation.
 Removing all of your affiliations will result in immediate deactivation of your license.
-If you wish to move your license from one company to another, select Change instead of Remove to do so.
+If you wish to move your license from one company to another, select Move License OR Add Affiliation instead of Remove Affiliation to do so.
 Remember to update your email address.

 Licensee Renewal